This page describes the lifecycle of a Pod.

 The scheduler can’t currently schedule the Pod, perhaps because not enough resources are available |

-field is a string with three possible values, True
+The status field is a string with three possible values, True, False,

-field has been reached.
-For example, if the type
+by the type field has been reached.
+For example, if the type field is

 the Pod has not been initialized.